Group show | Denise Julieta, Chavis Mármol, Xolo Cuintle

 Denise Julieta is a visual artist based in Guadalajara, Mexico, where she has developed a practice centered on painting and graphic arts.
 Her work is characterized by the exploration of nature as a central theme, through the creation of landscapes that oscillate between the real and the dreamlike, where forms and textures intertwine to generate organic atmospheres.

 Through the synthesis of biological forms and the integration of symbolism related to evolutionary theories, her work tends toward representations reminiscent of ancient flora and fauna, particularly from the Cambrian period.
 Her practice unfolds in a constant dialogue between the primitive and the contemporary, revealing a deep appreciation for symmetry, harmony, and the intrinsic beauty of natural processes.
-Plus d’infos
+More info

 Mexico, 1982.